zorowangtt/phdthesis/source/15_chapter7_conclusions.md

 In the @sec:cha5, the effects of imidazole binding and dimerization on an oxygen sensor protein, *Bj*FixLH, were investigated by theoretical computations with the theory of energy flow and conductivity.
-Using the energy exchange network (EEN) model, the residue-residue and protein-protein interactions of dimeric FixL protein are described.
+Using the energy transport network model, the residue-residue and protein-protein interactions of dimeric FixL protein are described.
 A vibrational energy transfer pathway characterized in the active form of *Bj*FixLH protein, could be a possible signaling pathway.
 Upon imidazole bound with heme, the allosteric effect induced from heme core is propagated starting from the FG loop, through G/H/I α strands bridge and coiled-coil linker region, to the kinase domain.